investindex/Psychology/README.md

 # Your psychology

 Planning and enforcing your own rational behavior is perhaps the hardest part of investing.
-Understanding your investments and selecting a great portfolio is arguably a less important task than reminding yourself to adhere to some essential guidelines and avoid common errors.
+Understanding your investments, selecting a great portfolio, using the right tax-advantaged accounts — these can be less important tasks than reminding yourself to adhere to some essential guidelines and avoid common errors.
 We'll walk through those here.

 ### Mistakes made when buying in — invest all my money at once?